-- Student desks will be designated for each person, and desks will be spread out to maximize space. - Windows will be opened for proper ventilation. - Classroom rugs, group tables, and superfluous furniture will be removed and individual desks installed. - Students have their own designated desk with their own supplies, water bottle, cleaning materials, and hand sanitizer. - Teachers will utilize outdoor space as much as possible.
+- Student desks will be designated for each person and desks will be spread out to maximize space.
+Student desks will have sneeze guards and there will be a shield for each teacher in the classroom. - Windows will be opened for proper ventilation. - Classroom rugs, group tables, and superfluous furniture will be removed and individual desks installed. - Students have their own designated desk with their own supplies, water bottle, cleaning materials, and hand sanitizer.
+In some cases students will work at tables but be separated by sneeze guards. - Personal Space Desk Dividers - Teachers will utilize outdoor space as much as possible.
+Tents will be set up on the black top for shaded/sheltered learning spaces for stable groups.